-Mother’s Day is Sunday, May 12, 2024.
-And if you’re wondering how to make this day extra special for your mom, we’ve got you covered.
-From Rochester’s largest festival of flowers to brunch in a 19th-century village, our Mother’s Day guide has the inspiration you need to plan a perfect day.
+Mother’s Day is Sunday, May 11, 2025.
+If you’re looking for ways to make this day extra special for Mom, I’ve got you covered.
+From Rochester’s largest flower festival to brunch in a 19th-century village to a Brockport canal cruise, this Mother’s Day guide inspires planning a perfect day.

 1. Fill the Day with Flowers